bavba/42_Cursus/README.md

 For any inquiries related to the projects feel free to reach me at bavbagithub@gmail.com.

 **Note:** _The materials in this repository are solely intended for educational purposes and should not be used without authorization._

->C Programmers never die.
-They are just cast into void. - Alan Perlis.